DaveR27/HackTheBoxStartingPointAndAcademy/academy/junior_pen_test/getting_started.md

 ## SNMP
 * SNMP Community strings provide information and statistics about a router or device, helping us gain access to it.

+## Gobuster

+* For directory enumeration
+* gobuster dir -u http://10.10.10.121/ -w /usr/share/dirb/wordlists/common.txt
+* DNS Subdomain Enumeration
+** Used to get things like admin pages gobuster dns -d inlanefreight.com -w /usr/share/SecLists/Discovery/DNS/namelist.txt

+## Banner Grabbing / Web Server Headers

+In the last section, we discussed banner grabbing for general purposes.
+Web server headers provide a good picture of what is hosted on a web server.
+They can reveal the specific application framework in use, the authentication options, and whether the server is missing essential security options or has been misconfigured.
+We can use cURL to retrieve server header information from the command line. cURL is another essential addition to our penetration testing toolkit, and familiarity with its many options is encouraged

+## WhatWeb

+We can extract the version of web servers, supporting frameworks, and applications using the command-line tool whatweb.
+This information can help us pinpoint the technologies in use and begin to search for potential vulnerabilities.